Bobbyperson12/class-credit-sorter/README.md

 4. Run `pip -r requirements.txt`

 ### Running backend
+1. Ensure you are running from the main directory (`class-credit-sorter`)
+2. Run the file:
    - Windows: `py backend\main.py`
    - Linux: `python3 backend/main.py`
    - MacOS: Google is your friend